7 Turkish Superstitions That Will Make You Knock on Wood

 Turkish superstition turns the body into a message board.
 Here’s what locals believe:

-- Seeing a spider in the morning: good luck is coming.
+- Seeing a spider in the morning: Good luck and guests are coming.

-- Seeing a spider at night: something bad might happen.
+- Seeing a spider at night: Something bad might happen; it is seen as a sign of sorrow.

 Bonus: Reading Coffee Grounds (Kahve Falı)